-Population’s Exposures to Pollens in Different Climate Regions in United States
+Exposures to Allergenic Pollen for General U.S. Population

 Abstract

-Airborne allergenic such as pollens, which have been reported to act synergistically with common air pollutants, such as ozone, will cause allergic airway disease (AAD) and dermal disease.
-We calculated both the temporal and spatial distributions of pollens in nine climate zones based on either the mechanism models or statistical models using ArcGIS and VERDI.
-Census data are used to generate a demographic distribution by age and sex in nine climate zones in United States.
-A probabilistic model has been developed by considering the micro environmental dynamics of the pollens in conjunction with the activity patterns of population, Main processes considered in the model are micro environmental transport and deposition, and dermal transfer of pollens when people come in contact airborne pollen in pollen seasons .Population Exposure data to pollens are obtained by using Monte-Carlo method in Matlab to predict the exposure effect of the pollens of the different species in each of the climate zones, respectively.
-In the end, we use OAT sensitivity analysis to analyze the sensitivity of physical parameters in this model which are compose of three different routes (Inhalation, Dermal Contact, and Ingestion) of the exposures to determine their relative importance.
+Airborne allergens such as pollen, which has been reported to act synergistically with common air pollutants, such as ozone, will cause allergic airway disease (AAD) and dermal disease.
+We calculated both the temporal and spatial distributions of pollen concentrations in nine climate zones based on either the mechanistic models or statistical models using ArcGIS and VERDI.
+Census data were used to generate a demographic distribution by age and sex in nine climate zones in the United States.
+A probabilistic model was developed by considering the micro environmental dynamics of the pollens in conjunction with the activity patterns of the population.
+Main processes considered in the model were micro environmental transport and deposition and dermal transfer of pollens when people come in contact with airborne pollen in pollen seasons .
+Estimates of exposure to allergenic pollen were obtained by using the Monte-Carlo method in Matlab for each of the the climate zones in the U.S..
+Finally, we used global sensitivity analysis to estimate the sensitivity of physical parameters in this model which consists of three different exposure routes (inhalation, dermal contact, and ingestion) to determine their relative importance.

 Introduction